Shippable/docs/sources/ci/build-and-test.md

 page_main_title: Configuring your CI
 main_section: CI
+sub_section: Configuration
-sub_section: Building and testing your project
+sub_sub_section: Building and testing your project
 page_title: Configuring your CI
 page_description: How to configure CI for your project in shippable.yml